buchi-labortechnik-ag/openinterface_rotavapor/README.md

 BUCHI’s OpenInterface provides full and well documented access to all data an instrument produces and consumes.
 It provides approximately the same amount of functionality as can be accessed via the device’s on-screen menu.

 The OpenInterface is a RESTful HTTP Service that runs directly on the device.
 The API documentation is provided as an OpenAPI file in our [GitHub repository](https://github.com/buchi-labortechnik-ag/openinterface_rotavapor/blob/master/rotavapor_openinterface.yaml).
-A HTML doc generated from this file can be found at [BUCHI's developer website](https://developer.buchi.com/rotavapor/openinterface/doc/).
+For easier readability we also provide this as [HTML doc](https://developer.buchi.digital/rotavapor/openinterface/doc/index.html).

 Please follow the "Getting Started" chapter further down for an easier start.